All about Museo de la Ciudad de Mérida (2025 Guide)

 Temporary Exhibitions

-The temporary exhibitions are typically held on the Museum's first floor, featuring diverse visual arts encompassing painting, drawing, printmaking, and sculpture.
+The temporary exhibitions are held on the Museum's first floor, featuring diverse visual arts encompassing painting, drawing, printmaking, and sculpture.

 A Historic Building with European Flair

-This beautiful early 20th-century building once served as a federal post palace.
+The beautiful early 20th-century building once served as a federal post palace.
 Designed by military engineer Salvador Echegaray, it was inaugurated in 1908 by Governor Enrique Muñoz Aristequi.

 Since 2007, the building has housed the Museum of the City of Mérida.
 With its rich past, it’s a historic landmark itself.
 The museum was previously located in the former Templo San Juan de Dios.